 When Thomas first applied for his visa to travel there, the U.S. State Department tried to forbid him from going.
 They couldn’t protect him, they said.
 So he made up a lie about hiring private security and went anyway.

-Thomas broke it all down for a small live audience before his epic soul delivery of “Why Can’t We Live Together” played through his keyboard and voiced through what he called his band of string instruments.
+Thomas broke it all down for a small live audience before his epic soul delivery of “Why Can’t We Live Together” played through his keyboard, which was set to sound like a band of string instruments.
 The hypnotizing rendition included a bad ass, Van Halen style heavy metal guitar solo, played on keyboard.
 Timmy Thomas shreds.

 Great news on the horizon for his manager Jan J. Lisewski from Allsun Records, Timmy Thomas has still got a voice that can cross five generations in four bar’s time, instrumental chops that will be sampled by future Santanas, and an experimental style that breaks all boundaries, just like his message.

 Timmy Thomas spoke with heart and soul that his life’s work and purpose is to bring all people together.
 Keep up the awesome work.

 Thomas also got into the story of marching in a non violent protest along with his then college girlfriend (now wife of 51 years) with Reverend Doctor Martin Luther King Jr.’s organization, and getting ready to knock a racist bigot out cold at the march before she reminded him that the international non-violent protest movement was of utmost importance.

 Timmy Thomas is the man who performed in Malaysia, Indonesia, The Phillippines, and South Africa, at the height of unrest in those nations, and anywhere there was strife.
 Nations heard his song and called him, and he went to all of these places, and he never once played a segregated concert.